-refer to observable behaviors that result when significant others are perceived to act on these emotions.

-As noted in the Figure, interpersonal affection can be shown physically (e.g. hugging, kissing, caressing, and comforting), verbally (e.g. praising, complimenting, and saying nice things to or about the other), or symbolically in some other way, as with the use of culturally specific gestures.
-These and many other caring, nurturing, supportive, and loving behaviors help define the behavioral expressions of interpersonal acceptance.
-When people act on feelings of hostility, anger, resentment, or enmity, the resulting behavior is generally called aggression.
+Alternatively, children may perceive their parents to be unconcerned and uncaring about them, or to have a restricted interest in their overall well-being.
+Elements to the right of the slash marks in Figure 8.1 (affection, aggression, and neglect) refer to observable behaviors that result when parents act on these emotions.
+As noted in the Figure, affection can be shown physically (e.g. hugging, kissing, caressing, and comforting), verbally (e.g. praising, complimenting, and saying nice things to or about the child), or symbolically in some other way, as with the use of culturally specific gestures.
+These and many other caring, nurturing, supportive, and loving behaviors help define the behavioral expressions of parental acceptance.
+When parents act on feelings of hostility, anger, resentment, or enmity, the resulting behavior is generally called aggression.
 As construed in IPARTheory, aggression is any behavior where there is the intention of hurting someone, something, or oneself (physically or emotionally).
-Figure 1 shows that people may be physically aggressive (e.g., hitting, pushing, throwing things, and pinching) and verbally aggressive (e.g. sarcastic, cursing, mocking, shouting, saying thoughtless, humiliating, or disparaging things to or about the other).
-Additionally, individuals may use hurtful, nonverbal symbolic gestures toward others.
+Figure 8.1 shows that parents may be physically aggressive (e.g., hitting, pushing, throwing things, and pinching) and verbally aggressive (e.g. sarcastic, cursing, mocking, shouting, saying thoughtless, humiliating, or disparaging things to or about the child).
+Additionally, parents may use hurtful, nonverbal symbolic gestures toward others.

-Figure 1.
-The Warmth Dimension of Interpersonal Relationships perceived to be neglected by significant others for many reasons that have nothing to do with indifference.
-For example, individuals may neglect significant others as a way of trying to cope with their anger toward them.
-Neglect is not simply a matter of failing to provide for the material and physical needs of significant others, however.
-It also pertains to individuals' failure to attend appropriately to the social and emotional needs of others.
-Often, for example, neglecting persons pay little attention to significant others' needs for comfort, solace, help, or attention; they may also remain physically as well as psychologically unresponsive or even unavailable or inaccessible.
-All these behaviors, real or perceived-individually and collectively-are likely to induce individuals to feel unloved or rejected by their significant others.
-Even in warm and loving relationships, however, individuals are likely to experience-at least occasionally-a few of these hurtful emotions and behaviors.
+The connection between indifference as an internal motivator and neglect as a behavioral response is not as direct as the connection between hostility and aggression.
+This is true because parents may neglect their children for many reasons that have nothing to do with indifference.
+For example, it sometimes happens that parents will neglect their children as a way of trying to cope with their anger toward them.
+Neglect is not simply a matter of failing to provide for the material and physical needs of children, however.
+It also pertains to parents' failure to attend appropriately to the social and emotional needs of the child.
+Often, for example, neglecting parents pay little attention to their children's needs for comfort, solace, help, or attention; they may also remain physically as well as psychologically unresponsive or even unavailable or inaccessible.
+All these behaviors, real or perceived-individually and collectively-are likely to induce children to feel unloved or rejected by their parents.
+Even in warm and loving families, however, children are likely to occasionally experience a few of these hurtful emotions and behaviors.